• Skip to primary navigation

 3: Create Your Account

 Once you have downloaded your chosen fund investment app, the next step you’ll have to follow is to make an account through the app.
-Account creation seems like such a simple thing, but it’s one of the most common places where mistakes can happen!
+Account creation seems simple, but it’s one of the most common places where mistakes can happen!

-An account will require your most basic information, like your name and identity details.
+An account will require basic information, like your name and identity details.
 Most apps will also ask for your payment information so that transactions through the app can be done in seconds.

-After creating your account, go into app settings to refine how your individual app trades and works.
+After creating your account, go into app settings to refine how your app trades and works.

 This is important, as things like trading thresholds and other settings will be hidden here – and there’s a good reason not to leave settings like this on automatic when trading.